top of page

 Biblical Love vs. Cultural love- Day 18

-Biblical Love vs. Cultural Love February 2026 Study ❤️ Week 3 · Day 18 Love Forgives as Christ Forgave Scripture: Colossians 3:13 (NKJV) “Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”
-Cultural love often keeps score.
-It forgives conditionally and remembers offenses when convenient.
-Biblical love forgives differently.
-It looks to the cross and remembers how completely Christ has
+Biblical Love vs. Cultural Love: Understanding Forgiveness February 2026 Study ❤️ Week 3 · Day 18 Love Forgives as Christ Forgave Scripture: Colossians 3:13 (NKJV) “Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”
+The Nature of Cultural Love Cultural love often keeps score.
+It forgives conditionally.
+It remembers offenses when it’s convenient.
+This kind of love can be transacti

 Dustin Gay